broadinstitute/gatk/scripts/variantstore/docs/aou/cleanup/cleanup.md

 And sometimes we might just mess something up.

-These "inflection points" in callset creation should motivate us to think about what data generated up to that point ought to be cleaned up.
-This should not only help our future selves make sense of the work we did for the current callset, but would also prevent us from wasting AoU’s money storing data that is definitely not going to be delivered.
+These "inflection points" in callset creation should motivate the Variants team to think about what data generated up to that point should be deleted.
+This should not only help make clear the work that does belong to the current callset, but would also prevent spending money on the storage of data that is not part of the callset.

-As soon as it becomes clear that a set of data is not going to be useful going forward we should delete it.
-Some of this data can consume significant space: for Delta we found ~300 TiB of junk that was costing AoU several thousand dollars per month.
+Some of this data can consume significant space: for Delta we found ~300 TiB of junk costing several thousand dollars per month.
 Cleanup usually includes separately deleting the BQ dataset and workspace as the deletion of one does not cascade to the other.

-For the AoU Delta callset, the Variants team will deliver the callset in Hail VDS format for the first time.
-Our team’s lack of familiarity with Hail unsurprisingly caused us to make several wrong turns trying to make this callset:
+For the AoU Delta callset, the Variants team delivered the callset in Hail VDS format for the first time.
+The team’s lack of familiarity with Hail unsurprisingly caused us to make several wrong turns trying to make this callset:

 1. Our first attempt to extract Avro files produced unusable results since an incorrect filter name was supplied and the